JamiePike/JamiePike/README.md

 Jamie also conducts phenotyping assays (field and glasshouse) and molecular work (e.g., KASP, DNA/Metabolite extraction), providing a solid understanding of biological data collection and downstream analysis.

+> [!NOTE]
+> Many of my repositories are private due to ongoing commercial breeding partnerships.
+I am happy to discuss my methodologies and any non-commercially sensitive code.

+---
 ## Publications & Works

 - Pike, J. (2025). *New tools for understanding and identifying Fusarium wilt*.
 Thesis, University of Warwick.